Recipe by TRULY SCRUMPTIOUS

 Something must be missing!
 I made the cake as instructed, was high like a souffle when I took it out of the oven, immediately fell to less than half, mousse-like topping was only melted chocolate, etc. Not what it was stated to be

-This looked like a total flop.
-Tasted O.K. but looked terrible, won't try this again anytime soon.
+Tasted O.K. but looked unappealing, won't try this again anytime soon.
 Sorry.

 I tried making this twice & it was a flop.
 It may have helped if I knew what it was supposed to look/taste like.
 The "cake" was good, but stuck to the pan & it deflated quickly.
 The topping wasn't like a mousse that the description stated.
 Would like to know what went wrong, or is missing.
 I did cut recipe in half using a 5" pan.

 A very rich cake, almost too rich.
 It was good but not to die for.
 I'm not sure I would make this again.

 Havent made this recipe, but looking at it, I strongly suspect he put the amount of powdered sugar wrong.
 I bet with a larger amount of powdered sugar, it would work better.
 Probably the cake also needs to be cooled completely before frosting.